CodingNomads/articles/environment-variables/environment-variables.md

 <h2 id="avoiding-horror-scenarios">Avoiding Horror Scenarios</h2>

 The web is full of horror stories of accidentally posted API key secrets that ended up costing the owner a ton of money.
-If you need to stay up late tonight, or need some extra convincing, check out the following posts:
+If you need to stay up late tonight or need some extra convincing, check out the following posts:

 - <a href='https://mikegerwitz.com/2012/05/a-git-horror-story-repository-integrity-with-signed-commits' target='_blank'>A Git Horror Story: Repository Integrity With Signed Commits</a>
 - <a href='https://securosis.com/blog/my-500-cloud-security-screwup' target='_blank'>My $500 Cloud Security Screwup</a>